claceio/docs/content/docs/Applications/Lifecycle/index.md

 The rules for fetching source code from local disk and GitHub are:

 - If the source url starts with `http://`, `https://` or `github.com`, the source is assumed to be from a github API endpoint.
 Otherwise the source is assumed to be local disk on the Clace server.
-- If Clace client and server are on different machine and local disk is being used, the copy needs to be copied to the server node first.
+- If Clace client and server are on different machines and local disk is being used, the code needs to be copied to the server node first.
 - For GitHub source, the format is https://domain_name/org_name/repo_name/sub/folder, like `github.com/claceio/clace/examples/disk_usage`.
 The sub_folder should contain the `app.star` config file.
 - During `app create` and `app reload`, the commit id takes precedence over the branch name if both are specified.
-- During `app reload`, if no branch and commit are specified, then code is checked out from the current branch. `main` branch is used if no branch was previously specified.
-If a branch was previously specified, the code is checked out from that branch.
+- During `app reload`, if no branch and commit are specified, the newest code is checked out from the current branch. `main` is used as current branch if no branch was previously specified for the app.

 ## Glob Pattern